 DDoS Attack Vectors Evolve as Overall Number of Attacks Declines

-The attackers in this case used a combination of two older common tools, highly randomised and spoofed source ports and addresses to launch the attack.
-While this attack in itself could be devastating if allowed to crash through the network unchecked, we do not know at this time if this episode was a master class in slight of hand and was in fact masking an intelligent and stealthy multi-vector attack.
-Which is why organisations must have intelligent tools sets that can not only detect and mitigate the obvious DDoS attack but also the not so overt attack vectors that use DDoS as way in to the network.
+The attackers, in this case, used a combination of two older common tools, highly randomised and spoofed source ports and addresses to launch the attack.
+While this attack in itself could be devastating if allowed to crash through the network unchecked, we do not know at this time if this episode was a master class in sleight of hand and was, in fact, masking an intelligent and stealthy multi-vector attack.
+This is why organisations must have intelligent tools sets that can not only detect and mitigate the obvious DDoS attack but also the not so overt attack vectors that use DDoS as a way into the network.